Alcohol

 • Don't be forced into drinking too quickly or get involved in drinking games.

-• Don't mix your drinks.
-Mixing drinks can make you more drunk and feel ill than if you just stick to one type of drink.
+• Don't mix your drinks, stick to one type of drink.
+Mixing drinks can make you more drunk and more likely to vomit.

-• When you get home drink some water to help rehydrate your body and dilute the alcohol in your bloodstream; when you go to bed sleep on your side in the recovery position to avoid choking if you throw up.
+• When you get home drink some water to help rehydrate your body and dilute the alcohol in your bloodstream.

 short term effects